David G. Ritchie

 While earning his Bachelor of Arts degree, with distinction, from Bishop’s University, in Lennoxville, Quebec, Canada, David was awarded the University Prize in Geography and was twice published in the University Anthropological Journal.

-David is a member of the Labor and Employment Section of the State Bar and is the Coordinator for the Central Valley City Attorney’s Association.
+David is a member of the Labor and Employment Section of the State Bar.

 In addition to his client representation work, David conducts training for public agencies on a variety of topics including the prevention of sexual harassment, local government ethics, public sector negotiations, public sector retirement systems, Peace Officer/Firefighter Bill of Rights Acts and the Fair Labor Standards Act.
 David regularly moderates continuing legal education training in conducting workplace investigations for attorneys nation-wide through programs developed by the Center for Continuing Legal Education in Monterey, California and MCLEZ.com.

-David frequently writes articles on matters of municipal law for the Daily Journal and the California Municipal Law blog.
+David frequently writes articles on matters of municipal law for the Daily Journal and the California Municipal Law blog, calimunilaw.com.

 David is an eclectic music enthusiast whose tastes run the gamut from classical to classic rock and everything in between.
 He lists Bob Dylan’s “Girl From the North Country”, and anything by Dire Straits/Mark Knopfler amongst his desert island favorites; and, when he’s not playing one of his many guitars or his gorgeous spalted mango ukulele, he is getting lost in Greek Mythology books, he can be found planning his next trip abroad.
 Originally hailing from Canada, David is rumored to travel with an emergency can of maple syrup in the trunk of his vehicle.
 A claim he neither confirms nor denies.